 How often should you get a neuromuscular massage?

-The frequency of neuromuscular massages depends on the individual’s needs and preferences.
+The frequency of neuromuscular massage therapy depends on the individual’s needs and preferences.
 Some people may benefit from weekly sessions, while others may only need monthly or occasional massages.

 Is neuromuscular massage the same as trigger point therapy?